JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

-We here at @webSiteTitle (hereafter referred to as "the Website") respect your privacy and are committed to protecting your policy.
+We here at @webSiteTitle (hereafter referred to as "the Website") respect your privacy and are committed to protecting your data.
 This Privacy Policy explains what information we collect, how we use it, and how you can control this information.

-This policy applies only to this Website.
-This website contains links to other websites which are not governed by this policy.
+The policy applies only to this Website.
+The Website contains links to other websites which are not governed by this policy.

 This Privacy Policy is subject to change and was last updated on November 15, 2019.